 The gathering and harvesting of materials for projects such as this is completely dependent on the seasons.
 Spring is the time to gather materials, as the sap is running and the bark peels off the tree easily.
 Every spring I gather, dry and store materials in preparation for courses.
 The one exception to this is Birch bark.
 Due to our relatively mild winters Birch bark in the UK is unsuitable for making into containers.
 Thankfully, there are many crafts people, still active in Northern Europe, harvesting and supplying Birch Bark for the uses mentioned above.

-Workshops to be held at Walford Mill Crafts in Wimborne.
+Workshops to be held at a location in Wimborne, Dorset BH21 - TBC

 10am till approx 4pm.

 COVID - 19

 Please note all scheduled workshops will be running, adhering to government guidelines.
 If the situation changes and a workshop has to be rescheduled due to covid-19 a reschedule voucher will be offered.

 Cancellation and a full refund can be obtained up to 8 weeks before the course starts.
 Start dates may be amended on request.